ritvikrao/public_systems_projects/Lab6_Allocators/part2/README.md

 **Discuss:** with your partner and write why you think `typedef long Align` was used.

 **Write a 1-2 sentence answer here:**
+Typedef align is used to align the blocks at fixed address intervals.
+In this case, it aligns at 8-byte intervals to fit longs.

 ## Part 3 - Allocator building blocks